-Three grants have been issued in the 2019/2020 year to three medical students / medical trainees.
-Please find details below of the grant recipients and what they are utilising their grant for:
+Three grants have been issued this year to medical students / trainees / registrars.
+Please find details below of the grant recipients and how they are utilising their grant:

 It was during the first week of my medical school at the University of Sydney that we were given a talk on the importance of research in medicine by Dr Jonathan Hong and encouraged to get ourselves involved.
 Dr Hong left a link to Professor Paul Bannon’s email on the lecture slides and I decided to send him an email outlining my interest.
 I began working as a research assistant in the Cardiothoracic Department at Royal Prince Alfred Hospital and have been fortunate enough to be awarded a grant from The Baird Institute to complete the project outlined below.